-On December 23, 2014, Idaho Power filed reply comments requesting that the Commission affirm the pricing in Replacement Appendix E that utilizes a first capacity deficit of July 2021.
+On December 23, 2014, Idaho Power filed reply comments.
+Idaho Power submitted a Second Replacement Appendix E that incorporated Staff's additional recommended rate adjustments consistent with Idaho Power's response to Staff's Third Production Request.
+Idaho Power also requested that the Commission affirm the pricing in the Second Replacement Appendix E that utilizes a first capacity deficit of July 2021.
 Idaho Power argued that, despite IEP's legally enforceable obligation argument, the agreement between the parties is not binding until it is reviewed and approved by the Commission.
 The Company maintained that the Commission has already decided that 2021 is the appropriate capacity deficit for use in determining avoided costs under the incremental IRP methodology.
-Consequently, Idaho Power asked that the Commission affirm that July 2021 is the proper first capacity deficit for the calculation of avoided cost rates for Clark Solar 4's contract.
+Consequently, Idaho Power asked that the Commission affirm that July 2021 is the proper first capacity deficit for the calculation of avoided cost rates for Mountain Home Solar's contract.